Article written by

 Decarboxylation: After winterization comes decarboxylation, which is essentially heating the mixture to manipulate the cannabinoid profile.
 Decarboxylation converts THCa — THC’s non-psychoactive acidic precursor — into THC, making the formula more potent.

-Like live resin extracts, you can consume cannabis distillates with dab rigs or by sprinkling them on top of bud and adding the solution to bowls or joints.
+In regard to how to consume distillate, like live resin extracts, you can consume cannabis distillates with dab rigs or by sprinkling them on top of bud and adding the solution to bowls or joints.
 You can also vape them by adding a distillate cartridge to a vape pen.

 Unlike live resin, distillate usages extend beyond those three areas.
 For example, distillates work great in edible recipes because they’re potent and flavorless.
 You can also find distillates in topicals, sublingual oils, and suppositories.